karlhulme/dopenapi/readme.md

 The `/components/requestBodies` will not be read.
 Place all schemas in the `/components/schemas` node instead.

-Each schema in `/components/schemas` must be an object type and should only contain one level of properties.
-Each property can be a JSON type (e.g. number, string, boolean) or a $ref to another schema.
-Alternatively, a property can be an 'array' type with the items property set to a JSON type or a $ref to another schema.
+Parameter schemas, request bodies and response bodies must refer to a JSON type (e.g. number, string, boolean) or a $ref to another schema.
+Alternatively, you can define an 'array' type with the items property set to a JSON type or a $ref to another schema.
 The possible options are shown below.
+In many cases this will need to wrapped in a content > application/json > schema wrapper.

 ```json
 {